artem-ogre/CDT/README.md

 - Uses William C. Lenthe's implementation of robust orientation and in-circle geometric predicates: https://github.com/wlenthe/GeometricPredicates.

-- Compatible with C++03
-- Cross-platform: tested on Windows and Linux
 - Optionally depends on Boost for rtree implementation (finding closest point) and fall back for some std types on pre-C++11 compilers.
 Boost dependency can be easily be removed via defining `CDT_DONT_USE_BOOST_RTREE`.
 This replaces `nearestVertexRtree` with slower `nearestVertexRand`.

-A demonstrator tool is included: requires Qt for GUI.
+- A demonstrator tool is included: requires Qt for GUI.

 ## Algorithm
 Implementation closely follows incremental construction algorithm by Anglada [[1](#1)].
 During the legalization, the cases